Country of origin

 new pattern knife-bayonet was introduced.
 A 40-mm grenade launcher can be mounted.
-This assault rifle can be used in combination with a PBS-4 silencer.
-This silencer requires a special is a version with a side-folding metal stock.
+This assault rifle can be used in combination with a PBS-4 silencer, that requires a special is a version with a side-folding metal stock.
 It was designed specially for the airborne troops.
 It is fitted with a